 In this age of streaming video, we see two significant divisions if you want to watch a movie or TV show on your phone, PC, or smart TV.
 One is spending some cash for a subscription to Netflix, HBO Max, Disney Plus, or others.
 The other choice is accessing a free streaming service that’s supported by ads.
 One of the best, if not the best, in this latter category is Pluto TV.

 Read more: Best streaming services

 But just what is Pluto TV?
-That’s just what we are going to discuss today.
+We will tell you everything you need to know about the service and why it’s a must for any streaming video fan.
 You can check out Pluto TV right now at the link below.

 What is Pluto TV?

-Pluto TV was purchased by Viacom (now known as ViacomCBS) for $340 million.
-The company says that the service currently has over 22 million active monthly viewers.
+Pluto TV was purchased by Viacom (now known as ViacomCBS) for $340 million in 2019.
+The company says that the service currently has over 52 million active monthly viewers worldwide.

 Are there commercials on this free service?